Spring3/website/src/content/aurelins-website/index.md

   - ./aurelins7.png
 ---

-A website that I am making for my sister.
-It is going to be a place where she will put her portfolio work - images and 3d models.
-Ideally the aim was to create a really artistic place, rich with animation and UI made with taste, as well as provide an ability to render the models live on the web page.
+A website that I designed for my sister, hoping she would use it to showcase her 3d modelling portfolio.
+The aim was to create a really artistic place, rich with animation and UI made with taste, as well as provide an ability to render the models live on the web page.

-Frankly my sister never used this website, so all the content that you see there was taken from open source websites and was not created by my sister.
+Frankly, by the time this website was done, my sister gave up making 3d models and never used this website.
+Is there a hidden correlation?
+That I don't know.
+But in order to have some pictures, I had to get the content from open source.

+Good job, sis -\_-"

 [Source Code](https://github.com/Spring3/aurelins-website)